elastic/elasticsearch-ruby/elasticsearch-transport/README.md

     Elasticsearch::Client.new hosts: [ { host: 'myhost1', port: 8080 }, { host: 'myhost2', port: 8080 } ]

+Common URL parts -- scheme, HTTP authentication credentials, URL prefixes, etc -- are handled automatically:

+    Elasticsearch::Client.new url: 'https://username:password@api.server.org:4430/search'

+The client will automatically round-robin across the hosts (unless you select or implement a different [connection selector](#connection-selector)).

+### Authentication

+You can pass the authentication credentials, scheme and port in the host configuration hash:

     Elasticsearch::Client.new hosts: [
       { host: 'my-protected-host',
         port: '443',